networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 - G and H have the same amount of nodes and edges
 - The degree sequence for G and H are the same

-These are necessary conditions but don't guarantee that 2 graphs are isomorphic.
+These are necessary conditions but don't guarantee that two graphs are isomorphic.
 Let's see a small example:

 ```{code-cell} ipython3
 plt.subplot(221)